RahulRoy-rsp/Simple-Programs/README.md

 - Odd even
 - Reversing
 - Digits
-- Programs related to Arrays
+- Programs related to Arrays that you must know

   and many more.